Abdullah Öcalan: The Kurdistan Workers' Party

 In the early 1990s, interviews given to both Doğu Perinçek and Hasan Bildirici he mentioned his willingness to achieve a peaceful solution to the conflict.
 In another given to Oral Çalışlar, he emphasized the difference between independence and separatism.
 He articulated the view that different nations were able to live in independence within the same state if they had equal rights.
 Then in 1993, upon request of Turkish president Turgut Özal, Öcalan met with Jalal Talabani for negotiations following which Öcalan declared a unilateral cease fire which had a duration from 20 March to 15 April.
 Later he prolonged it in order to enable negotiations with the Turkish government.
 Soon after Özal died on 17 April 1993, the initiative was halted by Turkey on the grounds that Turkey did not negotiate with terrorists.
 During an International Kurdish Conference in Brussels in March 1994, his initiative for equal rights for Kurds and Turks within Turkey was discussed.
 It is reported by Gottfried Stein, that at least during the first half of the 1990s, he used to live mainly in a protected neighborhood in Damascus.
 On 7 May 1996, in the midst of another unilateral cease-fire declared by the PKK, an attempt to assassinate him in a house in Damascus, was unsuccessful.

 Following the protests which arose against the prohibition of the PKK in Germany, Öcalan had several meetings with politicians from Germany who came to hold talks with him.
-In the summer of 1995 the president of the Federal Office for the Protection of the Constitution (Verfassungsschutz) Klaus Grünewald came to visit him, And with the German MP Heinrich Lummer of the Christian Democratic Union of Germany (CDU) he held meetings in October 1995 in Damascus and March 1996, during which they discussed the PKKs activities in Germany. Öcalan assured him that the PKK would support a peaceful solution for the conflict.
+In the summer of 1995 the president of the Federal Office for the Protection of the Constitution (Verfassungsschutz) Klaus Grünewald came to visit him, And with the German MP Heinrich Lummer of the Christian Democratic Union of Germany (CDU) he held meetings in October 1995 in Damascus and March 1996, during which they discussed the PKK's activities in Germany. Öcalan assured him that the PKK would support a peaceful solution for the conflict.
 Back in Germany, Lummer made a statement in support for further negotiations with Öcalan.
 With time, the United States (1997), European Union, Syria, Turkey, and other countries have included the PKK on their lists of terrorist organizations.
-A Greek parliamentary delegation from the PASOK came to visit him in the Beqaa valley on the 17 October 1996.
+A Greek parliamentary delegation from the PASOK came to visit him in the Beqaa valley on 17 October 1996.
 During his stay in Syria he has published several books concerning the Kurdish revolution.
 On at least one occasion, in 1993, he was detained and held by Syria's General Intelligence Directorate, but later released.
 Until 1998, Öcalan was based in Syria.
 As the situation deteriorated in Turkey, the Turkish government openly threatened Syria over its support for the PKK.
 As a result, the Syrian government forced Öcalan to leave the country but still refused turning him over to the Turkish authorities.
-In October 1998, Öcalan prepared for his departure from Syria and during a meeting in Kobane, he attempted to lay the foundations for a new party.
-This intention was not successful as for the Syrian intelligence obstructed the establishment of the party.
+In October 1998, Öcalan prepared for his departure from Syria and during a meeting in Kobane, he unsuccessfully attempted to lay the foundations for a new party which failed due to Syrian intelligence's obstruction.